nephics/linger/README.md

     linger

-from the command line, or use a process-deamon tool like Ubuntu's Upstart or [Supervisor](http://supervisord.org).
+from the command line, or use systemd or a process-deamon tool like [Supervisor](http://supervisord.org).

 The default port is 8989.
 This and other options can be set from the command line, or using a config file (with path specified as a command line option).
 Command line options can be listed using argument `--help`.